 Bike, Northeast Florida's parks, on gently rolling nature trails through tree hammocks, pine flats, and ancient dunes systems teeming with Florida's diverse wild residents.

 Our Bike tours are offered at three convenient locations, in some of Northeast Florida's most beautiful parks, each one having a unique history.
-The locations include: Fort Clinch State Park on the north end of Amelia Island , Fort George Island and Kingsley Plantation in the Timucuan Preserve minutes north of Jacksonville and south of Amelia Island and the newly finished paved trail that goes thru Big Talbot Island State Park.
+The locations include: Foat Clinch State Park on the north end of Amelia Island , Fort George Island and Kingsley Plantation in the Timucuan Preserve minutes north of Jacksonville and south of Amelia Island and in the summer of 2012 the section of the Timucuan Trail that goes thru Big Talbot Island State Park will be available for us to explore.
 Your guide will entertain you with stories of the past and as a professional naturalist aide you in experiencing and understanding the ecosystems you will travel through.
 Fee $45pp

 Bike Tour Locations: